House Un-American Activities Committee: Decline

 Democrat Richard Howard Ichord Jr. of Missouri was chair of the renamed House Internal Security Committee from 1969 until its termination in January 1975.

-Following the censure of Joseph McCarthy (who never served in the House, nor on HUAC; he was a U.S. Senator), the prestige of HUAC began a gradual decline in the late 1950s.
-By 1959, the committee was being denounced by former President Harry S. Truman as the "most un-American thing in the country today".
+The HUAC's prestige began declining in the late 1950s after the censure of Joseph McCarthy; a U.S. Senator who never served in the House or for the HUAC.
+The committee was denounced by former President Harry S. Truman in 1959, and he labeled it as the "most un-American thing in the country today".

-In May 1960, the committee held hearings in San Francisco City Hall which led to a riot on May 13, when city police officers fire-hosed protesting students from the UC Berkeley, Stanford, and other local colleges, and dragged them down the marble steps beneath the rotunda, leaving some seriously injured.
+In May 1960, the committee held hearings in San Francisco City Hall which led to a riot on May 13, where the city police officers fire-hosed protesting students from UC Berkeley, Stanford, and other local colleges.
+They dragged these students down the marble steps, beneath the rotunda, and left some seriously injured.
 Soviet affairs expert William Mandel, who had been subpoenaed to testify, angrily denounced the committee and the police in a blistering statement which was aired repeatedly for years thereafter on Pacifica Radio station KPFA in Berkeley.
 An anti-communist propaganda film, Operation Abolition, was produced by the committee from subpoenaed local news reports, and shown around the country during 1960 and 1961.
 In response, the Northern California ACLU produced a film called Operation Correction, which discussed falsehoods in the first film.
 Scenes from the hearings and protest were later featured in the Academy Award-nominated 1990 documentary Berkeley in the Sixties.
 Women Strike for Peace also protested against HUAC at this time.

 The committee lost considerable prestige as the 1960s progressed, increasingly becoming the target of political satirists and the defiance of a new generation of political activists.
 HUAC subpoenaed Jerry Rubin and Abbie Hoffman of the Yippies in 1967, and again in the aftermath of the 1968 Democratic National Convention.
 The Yippies used the media attention to make a mockery of the proceedings.
 Rubin came to one session dressed as a Revolutionary War soldier and passed out copies of the United States Declaration of Independence to those in attendance.
 Rubin then "blew giant gum bubbles, while his co-witnesses taunted the committee with Nazi salutes".
 Rubin attended another session dressed as Santa Claus.
 On another occasion, police stopped Hoffman at the building entrance and arrested him for wearing the United States flag.
 Hoffman quipped to the press, "I regret that I have but one shirt to give for my country", paraphrasing the last words of revolutionary patriot Nathan Hale; Rubin, who was wearing a matching Viet Cong flag, shouted that the police were communists for not arresting him as well.

 Hearings in August 1966 called to investigate anti-Vietnam War activities were disrupted by hundreds of protesters, many from the Progressive Labor Party.
 The committee faced witnesses who were openly defiant.